 Why can’t you eat gluten?

-You’ve probably heard of a gluten free diet.
+You’ve probably heard of a gluten-free diet.
 For some people, it’s something to try because it’s the latest health craze.
-For others, it’s not just a diet, it’s a necessity.
-Individuals who have celiac disease must follow a gluten free diet in order to be healthy.
+For others, it’s not just a diet; it’s a necessity.
+Individuals who have celiac disease must follow a gluten-free diet to be healthy.
 What is celiac disease?
 How do you know if you have it?
-Why does a gluten free diet help?
+Why does a gluten-free diet help?

 If celiac disease isn’t treated, it can lead to severe complications.
-Due to the inability to absorb nutrients, it can cause malnutrition which can result in anemia and weight loss.
-Since the body isn’t taking in enough calcium or vitamin D, your bone health suffers.
-In children, it can cause their bones to soften (osteomalacia) and the loss of bone density (osteopenia/osteoporosis) in adults.
-Also, not having enough calcium or vitamin D can increase your chances of infertility and miscarriages.
+The inability to absorb nutrients can cause malnutrition, resulting in anemia and weight loss.
+Since the body isn’t taking in enough calcium or vitamin D, bone health suffers.
+In children, it can cause their bones to soften (osteomalacia).
+Adults can have a loss of bone density (osteopenia/osteoporosis).
+Also, insufficient calcium or vitamin D can increase your chances of infertility and miscarriages.
 The damage to your small intestine can make it difficult for you to tolerate dairy products.
-Individuals with untreated celiac disease are also at greater risk for developing several different types of cancer.
+Individuals with untreated celiac disease are also at greater risk for developing several types of cancer.

 Unfortunately, there isn’t a cure for celiac disease.
 The only thing you can do is manage it with a strict, lifelong gluten-free diet.
-Besides wheat, barley and rye, other foods that contain gluten are bulgur, durum, farina, malt, graham flour, semolina, spelt and triticale.
-Gluten is used in many different products and can be hidden in things, such as modified food starches/preservatives/food stabilizers, medications, vitamin/mineral supplements, herbal supplements, lipstick products, toothpaste, mouthwash, envelope/stamp glue and play dough.
-Since even trace amount of gluten can be damaging, so it’s essential to keep track of where you might come into contact with gluten.
-A good way to gain a better understanding of what foods you should avoid is to talk to a dietician.
+Besides wheat, barley, and rye, other foods that contain gluten are bulgur, durum, farina, malt, graham flour, semolina, spelt, and triticale.
+Gluten is used in many different products and can be hidden in things such as modified food starches/preservatives/food stabilizers, medications, vitamin/mineral supplements, herbal supplements, lipstick products, toothpaste, mouthwash, envelope/stamp glue, and play dough.
+Since even trace amounts of gluten can be damaging, it’s essential to keep track of where you might come into contact with gluten.
+A good way to better understand what foods you should avoid is to talk to a dietician.

-For most individuals, a gluten-free diet is all you need to follow in order for your body to heal.
-For children, it can take 3 – 6 months, whereas, for adults, it could take up to several years.
-If lab work shows that you’re deficient in copper, folate, iron, vitamin B12, vitamin D, vitamin K or zinc, your doctor will recommend that you take vitamins and supplements to help replace them.
+For most individuals, a gluten-free diet is all that’s needed to follow for their bodies to heal.
+For children, it can take 3 – 6 months, whereas for adults, it could take up to several years.
+If lab work shows that you’re deficient in copper, folate, iron, vitamin B12, vitamin D, vitamin K or zinc, your doctor will recommend taking vitamins and supplements to help replace them.
 If your digestive system is having difficulty absorbing these, your doctor will recommend that you receive injections to help your body get the nutrients it needs.
-Severe celiac disease cases are treated with steroids in order to control the inflammation.
+Severe celiac disease cases are treated with steroids to control the inflammation.

 Occasionally, people with celiac disease don’t respond to a gluten-free diet.
-This is known as nonresponsive celiac disease and can be the result of unknowingly ingesting gluten, bacterial overgrowth in your small intestines, microscopic colitis, irritable bowel syndrome, poor function of your pancreas or difficulty digesting sugar.
-If none of these things apply to you, you’ve been following a gluten-free diet for 6 – 12 months and are still having symptoms, then you many have refractory celiac disease.
-These usually results in severe damage to your small intestines and requires treatment at a specialized center because there aren’t any proven treatments yet.
-If you have dermatitis herpetiformis, it’s important to have a gluten-free diet and take a pill, dapsone, to help clear the rash up.
+This is known as nonresponsive celiac disease and can be the result of unknowingly ingesting gluten, bacterial overgrowth in your small intestines, microscopic colitis, irritable bowel syndrome, poor function of your pancreas, or difficulty digesting sugar.
+If none of these things apply to you, you’ve been following a gluten-free diet for 6 – 12 months, and still have symptoms, you may have refractory celiac disease.
+This usually results in severe damage to your small intestines and requires treatment at a specialized center because there aren’t any proven treatments yet.
+If you have dermatitis herpetiformis, it’s essential to have a gluten-free diet and take a pill, dapsone, to help clear the rash up.

-If you have celiac disease, it can be challenging to manage your diet at first.
-However, once you get the hang of it, it becomes second nature and you can alleviate all the uncomfortable symptoms.
+If you have celiac disease, managing your diet at first can be challenging.
+However, once you get the hang of it, it becomes second nature, and you can alleviate all the uncomfortable symptoms.
 If you have any questions or concerns about celiac disease, please speak with your doctor.
 If you would like more information, please visit the Celiac Disease Foundation at https://celiac.org/about-celiac-disease/what-is-celiac-disease/